finddup – Finds duplicated files fast and efficiently.

 Print version information.

-begin with a dash (-
+directory names that begin with a dash (-).

-The finddup utility exits 0 on success, 1 if no duplicates were found, and greater than 0 if an error occurs.
+These utilities exit 0 on success, 1 if no duplicates were found, and greater than 0 if an error occurs.

 In this tutorial, the words duplicates and copies are used interchangeably.